Juventus Transfer News: 'Optimism Growing' over Cristiano Ronaldo Deal

 How many Champions League trophies would Juventus have won over the past 5 years with Ronaldo up front?
 Exactly

-Even though the deal may make good business sense for Madrid, from a football perspective replacing someone so influential and so decisive in front of goal would be a huge challenge, regardless of the financial weight they can throw around.
+Even though the deal may make good business sense for Madrid, from a football perspective, replacing someone as influential and decisive in front of goal would be a huge challenge, regardless of the financial weight they can throw around.

-Juventus may have to put together a huge financial package to get this one over the line, as the numbers mentioned earlier suggest.
-Still, the speculation will be quickening pulses in Turin, as Ronaldo still has it in him to make a massive impact in both Serie A and the Champions League.
+Juventus may have to put together a huge financial package to seal the deal, but the speculation will be quickening pulses in Turin, as Ronaldo still has it in him to make a massive impact in both Serie A and the Champions League.